 - ask your young person to write an article, blog post or record a video diary.
 Here's one written by a young person during her placement at the Times educational Supplement.
-Here's another written by a young person at Artsadmin.
-Watch this video diary made for Mountview Theatre Academy. - set your young people a research brief based on an issue your organisation is facing - give your young person a design project and ask them to present it to your team.
-Read this example from an Architecture studio. - if you are a freelancer, you could set practical tasks such as creating a budget or responding to a practice brief.
+Here's another one written by a young person at Artsadmin.
+Watch this video diary made for Mountview Theatre Academy - set your young people a research brief based on an issue your organisation is facing - give your young person a design project and ask them to present it to your team.
+Read this example from an Architecture studio - have your young person take over your social media for the afternoon/day - if you are a freelancer, you could set practical tasks such as creating a budget or responding to a practice brief.